gomezvelezlab/WigglyRivers/README.md

     Invalid property path 'mapbox._derived' for layout
     ```

-  There is a temporary fix to this issue given in the following [GitHub issue webpage](https://github.com/plotly/plotly.py/issues/2570) that requires to use of the function below and restart the kernel.
+  There is a temporary fix to this issue given in the following [GitHub issue webpage](https://github.com/plotly/plotly.py/issues/2570) that requires the use of the function below and restart the kernel.

     ```python
     def fix_widget_error():